Your bachelor or master studies at TU Hamburg: Applications are open until July 15.

 Finding an Internship Abroad

-The TUHH international office offers information on how to find internships abroad.
+The International Office at TU Hamburg offers information on finding internships abroad.

 Please, join our info sessions and panel talks (Talk-Runde Auslandspraktikum)!

 Finding an internship abroad requires your initiative.
-It is a research task first!
+It is first of all a research task!

 To find companies, contacts and offers, you'll have to organise your search